-Environmental, Social & Governance (ESG)
+Board Role in Environmental, Social & Governance (ESG)

 Our ESG and corporate social responsibility strategy is overseen by our Board and its committees as a part of their oversight of our overall strategy and risk management.
-The full Board has responsibility for the oversight of our ESG efforts.
 These efforts are part of a process that is designed to provide the Board timely visibility into the identification, reporting, assessment, and management of ESG issues.
-The Corporate Governance and Nominating Committee is responsible for assisting the Board in the oversight of the Company's sustainability strategy, which includes, among other things, the matters covered in the Company's ESG Report.
+The Corporate Governance and Nominating Committee is responsible for assisting the Board in the oversight of the Company's sustainability strategy, engaging with shareholders on inquiries related to ESG, and establishing principles and policies for ESG, which includes, among other things, the matters covered in the Company's ESG Report.
 Our ESG Report (formerly our Corporate Social Responsibility Report) has been published annually since 2015 and these reports are available on our website.
-In addition, our Audit Committee reviews a summary of the Company's environmental activities and a summary of anticipated environmental audits and expenditures each year.
+Our Audit Committee provides oversight of the integrity of our ESG data in the Company's disclosures, reviews a summary of the Company's environmental activities and a summary of anticipated environmental audits and expenditures each year.
+Our Compensation Committee provides oversight of alignment of management compensation with the Company's ESG objectives, including diversity, equity and inclusion (DE&I) and GHG emissions reduction targets.

-In our business and manufacturing operations around the world, our strategy focuses on efficient use of energy and natural resources to help reduce the intensity of the Company's greenhouse gas (GHG) emissions.
-In 2019, we committed to reducing our GHG emissions by 20%, normalized to sales, across our manufacturing and shared services facilities by the year 2028.
+In our business and manufacturing operations around the world, our strategy focuses on efficient use of energy and natural resources to help reduce the intensity of the Company's GHG emissions.
+In 2019, we announced a goal to reduce our GHG emissions by 20%, normalized to sales, across our manufacturing and shared services facilities by the year 2028.
 As part of these efforts, in 2021 we appointed our first Chief Sustainability Officer who is leading the Company and the Environmental Sustainability Steering Committee, comprised of senior-level Emerson executives, to further our environmental sustainability efforts.
+In 2022, we announced ambitious net zero GHG emissions targets and surpassed our original EHG emissions reduction targets, normalized to sales.